For Solar InstallersRooftop Solar Companies · NABCEP Certified Installers

 The Strategic Opportunity

 Plug-in solar is not a threat to your rooftop business — it is an expansion of your total addressable market.
-Here is why leading solar companies are adding plug-in solar to their offerings.
+Here is why forward-thinking solar companies are exploring plug-in solar as a complementary product line.

 New Customer Segment